shibby360/linguistics-stuff/chhayan/basics.md

 Chhayan is declining, so that means nouns change based on where they are in the sentence.
 These are the forms:
 + **Nominative**: The dictionary form of a noun.
 + **Genitive**: Directly from Wikipedia: "shows generic relationship, generally ownership, but also composition, reference, description, etc."
+The Genitive can be thought of as "of-(noun)", however it is also allowed to be reordered to be though of as "(noun)'s".
 + **Accusative**: The _direct_ object of a verb.

 Here are the conversion charts(from Nominative)